About Us

 Our Mission

 Whether you love frogs or not, we'd be willing to bet that you hate mosquitoes.
 One of the most important roles of amphibians is the work they do in controlling insect populations.
-If frogs were to no longer exist, insect populations would rapidly increase, causing massive harm to farmland, plants, and the everyday life of humans.
+If frogs were to no longer exist, insect populations would rapidly increase, causing massive harm to farmland, plants, and everyday life for humans.
 This is why we strongly believe our mission of saving our amphibians is one that benefits each and every individual person on this planet.

 How You Can Help

-- Use a "frog log" in your inground swimming pools when they aren't in use - this is a device that creates an escape route for frogs or other creatures when they have mistaken your pool for a pond.
+• Use a "frog log" in your inground swimming pools when they aren't in use - this is a device that creates an escape route for frogs or other creatures when they have mistaken your pool for a pond.
 No more scooping out dead critters!

-- Create structure in your yard such as rock walls, bushes, lush gardens with native plants, or even man made ponds with chemical free water
+• Create structure in your yard such as rock walls, bushes, lush gardens with native plants, or even man made ponds with chemical free water

-- Use collected rain water, or tap water to water gardens as much as possible - water from hoses typically is untreated and contains a higher amount of chlorine and other chemicals
+• Use collected rain water, or tap water to water gardens as much as possible - water from hoses typically is untreated and contains a higher amount of chlorine and other chemicals